onit-labs/onit-contracts/services/oz-defender/README.md

 ## Scripts

-### Calls
+### Test

 These scripts can be used to test calls of the autotaks.
-Create a test payload in `autotasks/test` and run from project root with:
+Create a test payload in `test/data` and run from project root with:

 ```
 yarn relay
 ```

-### Updates
+### Update

 Used to push updates from the autotasks folder to defender.